LionWeb-io/lionweb-typescript/documentation/ROADMAP-v1.md

     * We can deal with broken models, so a “small” problem in the serialization should not prevent the deserialization as a whole.
       (The GPL types that the model is deserialized into might have a different opinion about it, but that's its problem.)

-> *Jos: But there must be a notification os some kind that the model was repaired.*
+> *Jos: But there must be a notification of some kind that the model was repaired.*

    * We should uncover _all_ problems during deserialization, not just the first one and then quit.
    * I (=MB) find it useful to do things in an FP-style, so effectively everything should be a `flatMap` of-sorts.